waggle-sensor/beehive-server/publishing-tools/README.md

                                        +-> [...]
 ```

-A complete publishing filter is composed out the following more specific tools:
+A complete publishing filter is composed of the following more specific tools:

 * `filter-view`: Filters a sensor stream, only allowing data from a set of nodes during their commissioning dates.
-* `filter-sensors`: Filters a sensor stream, only allowing "sane" sensors and values.

 ```
                     project metadata
                           v